LegacyPlay-Launcher/Launcher/README.md

 # LegacyPlay Launcher Repository
 Contains the LegacyPlay Launcher main source code.
 Will be open sourced on the release.
+Uses the GPL-3.0 License.